Cubic Yards Calculator

 Circle Border Area

-Let's talk about circular boundary areas, also known as ring areas.
-This area is ring-shaped and has both an outer and inner diameter.
-To calculate the area of such areas, our calculator first takes the data of the inner circle and calculates the area of that circle.
+Now let's examine circular boundary areas, commonly known as ring areas.
+These ring-shaped bases feature both an outer and an inner diameter.
+To find the area of a circular border, our calculator first calculates the area of the inner circle.

 Inner Area (ft²) = π × (Inner Diameter/2)²

-Then it calculates the diameter and area of the outer circle based on the data of the circle and the border.
+Then, it determines the diameter and area of the outer circle using the border width.

 Outer Diameter = Inner Diameter + (Border Width × 2)